Tips for conducting a workshop that WORKS!

 VI.
 Design the outcome of your workshop

 Aye, the outcome.
 You couldn’t and wouldn’t believe how many trainers plan a workshop without any consideration of what they hope to accomplish in the end.
-It sad and it always shows up in the delivery.
+It’s sad, and it always shows up in the delivery.
+Get ideas here.

-No matter how good you make people feel or how many smiles you may see, if you did not define the outcomes for your workshop, you run the risk of merely entertaining the learner and not educating them.
-To be clear, you also need to measure to make sure they learned, but I won’t go into that now.
+No matter how good you make people feel or how many smiles you may see, if you do not define the outcomes of your workshop, you risk merely entertaining the learner and not educating them.
+To be clear, you also need to measure to ensure they learned, but I won’t go into that now.

 They could turn on Netflix for that.